jcdenny/DigitalOceank8sChallenge2021/README.md

 The consumer should receive and display the message
 <!-- USAGE EXAMPLES -->
 ## Usage

+### Example application
+nodejs app that receives clicks on the front end and produces messages on the kafka cluster

+A consumer app takes that data and writes it to a DB

 Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.